BlockScience/cadCAD-Tutorials/README.md

 **Warning**:
 **Do not** publish this package / software to **any** software repository **except** one permitted by BlockScience.

+**Naming Note: cadCAD was previously called "simCAD".
+For technical reasons, the repo will retain the old name for the time being.**

 **Description:**

 cadCAD is a differential games based simulation software package for research, validation, and Computer \